almohtadyg1/HTMLVacuum/README.md

 ## 📌 Notes

+- The script can operate in **dry-run mode** to simulate changes with no file writes.
-- The script **modifies files in-place**.
+- Otherwise, it **modifies files in-place**.
 Make backups if needed.
 - Processes **all `.html` files recursively**, including deep subdirectories.
 - Skips anything that isn’t a `.html` file.

 ---

-## 🧠 Features & Future Improvements
+## 🧠 Features & Possible Future Improvements

 - ✅ Removes all HTML, JS, and CSS comments
 - ✅ Recursively supports nested folders
-- 🔄 Optional dry-run mode (coming soon)
+- ✅ Dry-run mode for safe testing
 - 🔄 Optional command-line arguments
 - 🔄 Optional file backups before modifying